Safety for students, faculty, and staff traveling abroad

 Kyoto University fosters international mobility of its members in the search for advancements in the arts and sciences around the globe.
 This has always been a driving force of the University in its efforts to stay original, innovative and engaging.

-Every year, representatives, professors, researchers, and students go abroad to find inspiration, to boost collaboration, and to challenge and develop new avenues of thought and creativity.
+Every year, representatives, professors, researchers, students and administrative staff go abroad to find inspiration, to boost collaboration, and to challenge and develop new avenues of thought and creativity.
 The University brings the best of itself to the world, encouraging and supporting international mobility, but also providing a framework that ensures their safety wherever they are.

 As a pioneer in Japan in the area of international education and research, Kyoto University is committed to maintaining the safety of its students, faculty, and staff, and to continuously enhance its comprehensive measures to boost the security of its community members.
 Such measures include: